vmstio/docs/content/infrastructure/networking.md

 ## Security

-In order to protect our user's privacy and data, we implement a number of different security measures on our systems.
+In order to protect our users’ privacy and data, we implement a number of different security measures on our systems.

 They include: